 Totem‘s location in Bahia Candeleros is a step along a migratory route to a safer area as hurricane season looms with an eye on government orders to limit the spread of Coronavirus.
 Staying dialed into changes is important, so one of the reasons for our current spot is easy access to internet, but it also places us under orders which are currently among the highly constrained in the country.

 There are multiple sets of regulations for us to adhere to: federal, state, and local.
 They tend to be progressively restrictive, but not necessarily.
 While Noonsite is the best shortcut to a view of national updates, the hyper-local nature of our restrictions has shifted go-to resources.
 Perhaps surprisingly, among the best for us are the Pages on Facebook created by government outlets: governors, states, health ministries, and local townships.
-Regional cruiser/expat Groups on Facebook surface updates that are most immediately useful, and include helpful interpretation/news from local contacts (such a Port Captain’s intentions for cruising movement, which may not be clear in a directive addressing commercial and fishing boats).
+Regional cruiser/expat Groups on Facebook surface updates that are most immediately useful, and include helpful interpretation/news from local contacts (such a Port Captain’s intentions for cruising boat movement, which may not be clear in a directive addressing commercial and fishing boats).

 Loreto officials bringing regulation news to boats anchored in their municipality